 We will make every effort to obtain authorization from your insurance company before you walk into the office.
-However, please know that despite our best efforts there are some insurance companies that require you to obtain a referral from your primary care physician before your appointment.
+However, please know that despite our best efforts, some insurance companies require you to obtain a referral from your primary care physician before your appointment.

-If you are requested for this referral from your primary physician, this must be done at least three days before your appointment at Physician Partners of America (PPOA).
+If you are asked to get a referral from your primary physician, this must be done at least three days before your appointment at Physician Partners of America (PPOA).
 This will ensure that we have the authorization needed before you come in so that there is no delay in your visit with one of our doctors.

 If needed, it is important to get this referral because if you arrive for your appointment without it, we may be required to reschedule your appointment.

 The Clinic Authorizations Department of Physician Partners of America (PPOA) will handle authorizations for all of the tests requested by physicians including tests like MRI, CT and EMG.

 Because insurance companies have their own rules regarding diagnostic testing services, a representative from Physician Partners of America (PPOA) will contact your insurance company, your primary care physician or, in the event of a workers compensation claim, the workers compensation adjuster to obtain authorization for the tests requested by the doctor.

 Following authorization, you will get a phone call from our representative to schedule the tests.